-Important: If you attach an Ethernet cable to the service processor before the system reaches power off standby, the IP address shown in Table 5 on page 29 might not be valid.
-For details, see "Correcting an IP address" on page 30.
+Important: If you attach an Ethernet cable to the service processor before the system reaches power off standby, the IP address shown in the Service processor network configuration table might not be valid.
+For details, see "Correcting an IP address" on page 35.

-- 4. Determine the current IP address.
-If the network link is not active, then zero configuration networking automatically creates a usable IP network address without manual operator intervention or special configuration servers. - 5.
-Use Table 5 on page 29 to help you determine and record the information needed to set the IP address of the service processor on the PC or notebook.
+4. Use Table 7 to help you determine and record the information needed in order to set the IP address on the service processor on the PC or notebook.
 The Ethernet interface on the PC or notebook needs to be configured within the same subnet mask as the service processor so that they can communicate with each other.
 For example, if you connected your PC or notebook to HMC1, the IP address for your PC or notebook could be 169.254.2.140 and the subnet mask would be 255.255.255.0.
 Set the gateway IP address to the same IP address as the PC or notebook